clubgamma/Sudoku/README.md

 This project implements a simple Sudoku solver using backtracking in C. The solver reads a Sudoku puzzle, solves it, and prints the solution along with the total steps taken to find the solution.

+## NOTE FOR CONTRIBUTORS
+If you are a beginner, don't worry.
+You have already been provided with a basic project structure.
+Your task now is to manage everything, and you are allowed to modify the structure as needed.

 ## Table of Contents

 - [Features](#features)